karamvirs/here-trigger/readme.md

 ...
 ...
 ```
 NOTE: data array must contain all data objects that will be used in the filters defined in the config.
+The key names must match the key names defined under the filters section in the here-trigger config

 When the job is processed, the code looks at the config file (here-trigger.php) and retrieves the actions for this trigger.
 In our example config they are:
     ['high_value_customer', 'young_international_customer']